stringtree/hath/README.md

 ## Usage Hints
 **hath** is flexible because of its simplicity.
-Sometimes it seems as if some feature is missing which some other framework provides, but always remember that _it's just code_ so there is usually a simple work-around in your tests.
+Sometimes it seems as if some feature is missing which some other framework provides, but always remember that _it's just code_ so there is usually a simple and programmer-friendly way to achieve what you want to do.
 For example:

 ### Extra Asserts
 **hath** comes with just one built-in assert method: